(This article is borrowed from a section in Eric Mumford’s upcoming book, which will be published, at current progress, in 1,043 years.)

 We phrase the definition of a bug in terms of human limitation because this avoids blame and rests on simple truths.
 The truth of a bug is that we didn’t see it coming and we didn’t plan for it.
 The truth of a bug is that there it is, it exists, and we didn’t realize our requirements would “mix together” in quite this way.
 We could picture the 99% of what we were asking for – the 1% of “reality” we couldn’t see until we built it, and here it is right in front of us in the form of a bug.

-The right side of the human brain, used for computation, logic, and building– is geared toward linear thought.
+Part of our brain is used for computation, logic, and building– it is geared toward linear thought.
 Linear thought can connect what we want, with the path to get there, to the expectation we imagine we’ll get.
 This expectation seems to be by and large built on past experience, intelligent analysis of the present-day reality of the software architecture, the present-day reality of the business model, and knowledge of the development and product team.
 Given these data points, a linear thinker can sketch out a well-formed and well-thought out product vision and probably a decent project plan that pushes out a 3-6 month agenda and milestones.
 Linear thinking is very useful, but it has its limits – we hypothesize the human brain can’t handle more than 3 consecutive tasks at once at a deep focus level.
 Little bits of data and reality will be missed as plans are put together and requirements are written – this is not a “problem” with humanity or a “delta” in evaluating one’s skills, this is simply a limitation of the human ability to process data and make accurate decisions.
 Computer systems, on the other hand, always do what they are told, at least within the constraints of their underlying hardware systems having full power, a consistent operating environment, and full component function.

 Measuring the rate of discovery of bugs in addition to [new defects] opened and closed and [regression defects] opened and closed will enable a view into how well we are doing in specifying what we want and also developing what we think we want.
 Code quality going up while bug discovery going down indicates a requirements management machine that is improving its communication to the development team.
 Code quality going down (defect discovery rate going up or flat, failed test cases maintaining a jagged sideways graph) while bug discovery going up tells just the opposite story: the development team is struggling to hammer together a technology solution and the business isn’t doing a very good job in writing accurate user stories or accurate requirements.